 Lawyers practice law.
 Doctors practice medicine.
 They never claim to be perfect.
 Learn to do the same.
+Learn to practice living.

 Practice the Art of Living